PrestaShop/docs/src/content/1.7/scale/optimizations.md

 #### Logs table

-You can regularly clean your _log_ SQL table from old logs.
+You can regularly clean your _log_ database table from old logs.

 #### Configuration table

-The _configuration_ SQL table can grow as you install more and more modules and a lot of them do store data inside it.
+The _configuration_ database table can grow as you install more and more modules and a lot of them do store data inside it.
 Some of them do remove this data when they are being uninstalled and other do not.
-This can result in a _configuration_ SQL table quite big and that can be cleaned up.
+This can result in a _configuration_ database table quite big and that can be cleaned up.

 Note that _configuration_ table content is being loaded _for every request_ PrestaShop handles so it can really slow your shop down.